Lobnitz: History

 The company was descended from Coulburn Lobnitz & Company, established in 1874, and the adjacent shipyard of William Simons & Co, established in 1860.
 Coulborn Lobnitz had in turn evolved from the 1847 firm of James Henderson & Son, at Ship dock, Renfrew, which became Henderson, Coulborn & Co.
 In 1874, Lobnitz took over the business, which was renamed Lobnitz, Coulborn & Co.
 Both builders specialised in the construction of dredgers and hopper barges.
-The two companies amalgamated in 1957 as Simons-Lobnitz Ltd. Faced with declining business the Renfrew yard finally closed in 1964, after some 1300 dredgers as well as barges and tugs had been built at the site.
-One late example survives: SS Shieldhall was built as a Clyde sludge boat in 1954 with reciprocating steam engines, and now operates as a pleasure cruiser on the Solent.
-Also still afloat is the William C. Daldy a steam tug operating as a pleasure vessel in Auckland, New Zealand, where she sailed from the Clyde in 1935/6.

-Naval warship construction
+In 1945, the company became a public company and public shares were issued.
+The yard was expanded and improved but entered financial difficulties in the 1950s.
+The two companies of Lobnitz and William Simons amalgamated in 1957 as Simons-Lobnitz Ltd and later, in 1959 the company merged with G&J pump manufacturers.

+Warship and military construction

-In addition, over sixty minor war vessels (sloops, corvettes, minesweepers and boom defence vessels) were constructed by Lobnitz at Renfrew between 1915 and 1945 for the Royal Navy.
-One of these, HMS Saxifrage, was built in 1918 as a Flower-class sloop, which was the first class of purpose-built anti-submarine warships.
-She was renamed HMS President in 1921 and served as the London Division Royal Naval Reserve training ship until 1988, before being sold into private ownership.
-She survives near Blackfriars Bridge on the Victoria Embankment of the River Thames in London, as one of only three remaining World War I British warships.
+In addition, over sixty minor war vessels (sloops, corvettes, minesweepers and boom defence vessels) were constructed by Lobnitz at Renfrew between 1915 and 1945 during the First World War and Second World War for the Royal Navy.
+Several ships built at Lobnitz participated in the Normandy landings.
+The Mulberry harbours used for logistical supplies in the opening months of the invasion were based on a design of a Lobnitz Dredger preform.

 Lobnitz Marine Holdings

+Faced with declining business the Renfrew yard finally closed in 1964, after some 1300 dredgers as well as barges and tugs had been built at the site.

 The company's goodwill and orders were purchased in 1964 by Alexander Stephen and Sons, which merged into Upper Clyde Shipbuilders in 1968.
 Simons-Lobnitz re-emerged from the collapse of UCS in 1971 and continues to operate as a marine engineering and naval architecture consultancy based in Paisley, now called Lobnitz Marine Holdings.

+In 2020, a planning application was made to fill in the former Lobnitz dock on the Clyde.